Read Genesis 48:15-16.

 With darkness approaching, they were about halfway down when the director suddenly stopped and said, “Hold it.
 This is wrong.
 We’re on the wrong path.”

 “Yes we are,” the director said.
 “We have to go back uphill to find the right way.”

 So this cast and crew, who were exhausted from the hike up earlier in the day, and from the long day of shooting — how do you think they reacted?

 Well they didn’t want to believe it.
 They didn’t want to hear it.
 They complained against the director.
 They wanted the path they were on to be the one that would lead them home, because it was easier, because it was downhill, because they had momentum.
+They were already heavily invested in their present path, they had already come so far.
 The only problem was, as badly as they wanted it to be the right path, it wasn’t.

 After some debating, protesting, and complaining, the crew, very reluctantly, made their way back up the mountain, until they found the right path to lead them home.
 Which was a good thing, because had they not done so, they would have been lost, in the dark, in the Southern Oregon wilderness.

 Over the years I’ve watched several Christians I love and care about drift away from walking closely with Jesus Christ.
 They become preoccupied with what the world has to offer.
 Little by little they begin to drift away from the path God has in mind for them.
 The one where they walk closely with Him.
 The path where they enjoy intimacy with Him.